-- 1. This table highlights the extent of cross-subsidisation from the trading services to the Community and public safety, Economic and environmental and Housing services. - 2.
-The major concern here is that all services other are now running at an R 235 million deficit.
-This implies that the whole Municipality has a high risk dependency on Electricity Revenue, given that Sanitation and Waste Management trading services all have deficits. - 3.
+- 1. This table highlights the extent of cross-subsidisation from the trading services to the Community and public safety, Economic and environmental and Housing services. - The major concern here is that all services are now running at an R 249 million deficit.
+This implies that the whole Municipality has a high risk dependency on Electricity, Water and Waste Management Revenue given that Sanitation trading service has a deficit. - 3.
 Although Council has received Level II Accreditation, the subsidisation of Housing services can be construed as an "unfunded" mandate.